Types of surgery for lung cancer

 Removing a section of lung

 Some operations remove particular areas of the lung.
 You might have these types of operation if the cancer:

 - has been diagnosed early

 - is only in one very small area

 If your specialist thinks the cancer cells could be anywhere else in the lung they won’t recommend this type of operation.

 A wedge resection removes an area of the lung that includes part of one or more lobes.

 A segmentectomy removes areas of the lung along with their veins, arteries and airways.

 You might have an operation called a sleeve resection if your cancer is in the central area of the lung and growing into one of your main airways (bronchi).
-Your surgeon removes the affected section of the bronchus and any surrounding cancer in the lobe.
+Your surgeon removes the affected section of the airway and any surrounding cancer in the lobe.
 This operation is not as common as other types of lung cancer surgery.

 Removing lymph nodes